adonisjs/v6-docs/content/docs/concepts/hmr.md

+---
+summary: Update your AdonisJS application without restarting the process using hot module replacement (HMR).
+---

 # Hot module replacement

 Hot module replacement (HMR) refers to the process of reloading JavaScript modules after modification without restarting the entire process.
 HMR usually results in a faster feedback loop since, after a file change, you do not have to wait for the whole of the process to restart.